Table of Contents

 - Comparing performance before and after making changes

-Obkio Network Performance Monitoring software monitors end-to-end network performance so you can monitor performance from your local network (LAN, VPN), as well as third-party networks (WAN, ISP, and Internet Peering).
+Obkio Network Performance Monitoring software monitors end-to-end network performance so you can monitor performance from your local network (LAN monitoring, VPN), as well as third-party networks (WAN, ISP, and Internet Peering) to identify and troubleshoot network issues, and optimize network performance!

 Deploy Network Monitoring Agents in your key network locations (head office, remote offices, data centers) to monitor end-to-end network performance and: